Nana Mouskouri: Early years

-Family life
+Personal life

-Mouskouri has been married twice: first at age 25, to Yorgos (George) Petsilas, a guitarist in her backing band (the trio "The Athenians") They had two children (Nicolas Petsilas in 1968 and Hélène (Lénou) Petsilas in 1970); the couple divorced in 1973.
-Shortly afterward, she began a relationship with her record producer André Chapelle; however, they did not marry then because she "didn't want to bring another man into the family" and divorce was against her conservative upbringing.
+Mouskouri has been married twice: first at age 25, to Yorgos (George) Petsilas, a guitarist in her backing band (the trio "The Athenians").
+They had two children (Nicolas Petsilas in 1968 and Hélène (Lénou) Petsilas in 1970); the couple divorced in 1973.
+Shortly afterward, she began a relationship with her record producer André Chapelle; However, they did not marry at that time because she 'didn't want to bring another man into the family', and divorce went against her conservative upbringing.
 They eventually married on January 13, 2003, and live primarily in Switzerland.

 Life outside Greece

 In 1960, Mouskouri moved to Paris.

+In 1962, she met Quincy Jones, who persuaded her to travel to New York City to record an album of American jazz titled The Girl from Greece Sings.
+Following that she scored another hit in the United Kingdom with the song "My Colouring Book" (later included in her 1973 album Songs from her TV series).

 She performed Luxembourg's entry in the Eurovision Song Contest 1963, "À force de prier".
 Although the song achieved only eighth place in the contest, in a field of sixteen, it achieved commercial success, and helped win her the prestigious Grand Prix du Disque in France.
 Mouskouri soon attracted the attention of French composer Michel Legrand, who composed two songs which became major French hits for her: "Les Parapluies de Cherbourg" (1964) and an arrangement of Katherine K. Davis's "Carol of the Drum", "L'Enfant au Tambour" (1965).

-In 1962, she met Quincy Jones, who persuaded her to travel to New York City to record an album of American jazz titled The Girl from Greece Sings.
-Following that she scored another hit in the United Kingdom with the song "My Colouring Book" (later included in her 1973 album Songs from her TV series).
 In 1965, she recorded her second English-language album to be released in the United States, entitled Nana Sings.
 American singer Harry Belafonte heard and liked the album.
 Belafonte brought Mouskouri on tour with him through 1966.
 That year, they collaborated on an album entitled An Evening With Belafonte/Mouskouri released by RCA Victor.
 On the album's cover photo, Mouskouri is noticeably not wearing her signature black-rimmed glasses; during the tour, Belafonte suggested that Mouskouri remove her glasses while on stage.
 She was so unhappy with the request that she wanted to quit the show after only a few days.
 Finally, Belafonte relented and respected her wish to perform while wearing her glasses.

 On September 15, 1965, Mouskouri appeared for the first time on American television with Harry Belafonte on the Danny Kaye Show.
 While on the show Mouskouri performed "Telalima" followed by "Σήκω χόρεψε κουκλί μου" (Siko horepse koukli mou) accompanied by Harry Belafonte and Danny Kaye.

 Mouskouri's 1967 French album Le jour où la colombe raised her to super-stardom in France.
 This album featured many of her French songs, "Au cœur de septembre", "Adieu Angélina", "Robe bleue, robe blanche" and the French pop classic "Le Temps des cerises".
 Mouskouri made her first appearance at Paris' legendary Olympia concert theatre the same year, singing French pop, Greek folk, and Hadjidakis numbers.